dkhamsing/ios-asset-names/README.md

 ## Naming

+### Uniqueness

+An important attribute of an asset name is uniqueness.

+* This prevents confusion: for example having a `share` asset in the iPhone interface and having another `share` asset for the iPad.
+* More importantly, while it is possible in Xcode to have two files of the same names from two folders, you can only reference one of them using `+ (UIImage *)imageNamed:(NSString *)name`.

 ### Prefixing

-* Prefixing is optional but it ensures that asset names are unique across the project.
+Prefixing is optional but it ensures that asset names are unique across the project.

 * Prefix the asset with a 2 or 3 letter prefix representing the `project` so you can tell which project it belongs to.
 * Add another prefix using the `folder` name so you can tell which folder it belongs to.
 * Format: `project`-`folder`-`asset-name`.png